 Navigating the catalog

-Click your browser Back button to return to the top of the page.
+Click your browser Back button or the up arrow to the right to return to the top of the page.

 Why do the earthquakes have the names they do ?

-Earthquakes are supposed to be named acording to the date and approximate epicenter - for example, the 1927 Jericho Quake.
+Earthquakes are supposed to be named according to the date and approximate epicenter - for example, the

 This is great for instrumented earthquakes of the modern era